DavidPeterWatson/Coding/Coding.md

 ## ?
 Double-checked locking

-Reduce the overhead of acquiring a lock by first testing the locking criterion (the &#39;lock hint&#39;) in an unsafe manner; only if that succeeds does the actual locking logic proceed.
+Reduce the overhead of acquiring a lock by first testing the locking criterion (the 'lock hint') in an unsafe manner; only if that succeeds does the actual locking logic proceed.

 ## ?
 Event-based asynchronous